You may have a few business name ideas in mind, but how do you know which one is best?

 It's something you want to get right the first time.
 It's certainly possible to change your business name if you need to, but changing is a lot of work.
 It can be expensive, too if you need to replace all of your marketing materials.

 I changed this website URL and name a few years back.
 The original name was terrible.
 I'm glad I did it, but I wish I'd just gotten it right the first time.
 I spent countless hours making the change, and I still, once in a while, find instances of the old name in places.

 So, in the hopes that you'll be able to get your business name right the first time and avoid my early mistakes, here are 11 tips to help you choose the right name for your craft business.

 1. Consider Using Your Own Name

 Many artists and designers use their own name as their company name.
-It can be difficult to be objective about the image your own name projects, so do consider whether your name projects an image that is in line with the image you want for your company.
+It can be difficult to be objective about the image your own name projects, so do carefully consider whether your name projects an image that is in line with your company.

 2. Avoid Being Too Narrow